-Sand, water and floating on an inner tube sounds like a great day at the beach right?
+Sand in your bathers, cold water, floating on an inner tube, and the hot sun on your neck.
+This sounds like a typical day at the beach right?
 Except this is the middle of Australia, and the closest beach is a 12 hour drive south to Port Augusta, or a 14 hour drive north to Darwin.

 The waterholes in Central Australia have a lot more to offer than you may realise.
 There are three spectacular swimming holes within a day trip from Alice Springs that challenge the notion of summer holidays on the coast.
-In fact, not only do they challenge them, they blow them out of the water….so to speak.
+In fact, not only do they challenge them, they blow them out of the water!

 Best of all, there is no entry free to all three of these waterholes and camping is available at a very reasonable price.